Apple inks multi-billion-dollar deal with Broadcom for U.S.-made chips | Technology

 Apple inks multi-billion-dollar deal with Broadcom for U.S.-made chips

 Under the multi-year deal, Broadcom will develop 5G radio frequency components with Apple that will be designed and built in several U.S. facilities, including Fort Collins, Colorado, where Broadcom has a major factory, Apple said.
-Broadcom shares were up 4.3% in premarket trading after the announcement.
+Broadcom were up 2.2% after the announcement, hitting a record high.

 Apple Inc on Tuesday said it has entered a multi-billion-dollar deal with chipmaker Broadcom Inc to use chips made in the United States.
 Under the multi-year deal, Broadcom will develop 5G radio frequency components with Apple that will be designed and built in several U.S. facilities, including Fort Collins, Colorado, where Broadcom has a major factory, Apple said.